-(Terre Haute, IN)—Ivy Tech Community College—Wabash Valley will honor veterans, including its 200 student veterans, during the third annual Veterans Day program November 9 at 2 p.m. in Oakley Auditorium on the main Ivy Tech campus, 8000 South Education Dr., Terre Haute.
-The program is free and open to all Ivy Tech students, faculty and staff as well as the general public.
+Ivy Tech Community College—Wabash Valley and the Student Veteran Organization (SVO) will honor veterans, including its 170 student veterans, during the fourth annual Veterans Day program on November 11 at 2 p.m. in the Oakley Auditorium on the main Ivy Tech campus, 8000 South Education Drive in Terre Haute.
+The program will also be available via 2-way video at the Greencastle campus, 915 South Zinc Mill Road.
+The program is free and open to everyone.

-"We present this program to honor military veterans at Ivy Tech who are students, staff and faculty.
-Additionally, this program recognizes and honors all military veterans of the local community and thanks them for their service,” said Gary Busiere, Ivy Tech Veteran Support Coordinator and a 39-year veteran of the military.
+"We present this program to honor all military veterans especially the student, staff and faculty at Ivy Tech," said Gary Busiere, Ivy Tech Veteran Support Coordinator and a 38-year veteran of the military.
 "To the student veteran, it is a valued time of recognition and appreciation for service to their country.
-For the traditional college student, it is a time to gain an understanding and realization of the sacrifices and hardships veterans have endured in the protection of their country."
+For non-veterans, it is a time to gain an understanding and realization of the sacrifices and hardships veterans have endured in the protection of their country."

 Ivy Tech has been named to the 2014 Military Friendly Schools list and is ranked in the top 15% of all colleges, universities and trade schools in the country that are doing the most to embrace America’s military service members, veterans and spouses as students, and ensure their success on campus.
 The College is approved for enrollment certification of students eligible to receive educational assistance (G.I.
 Bill) from the U.S. Department of Veterans Affairs.
 The Student Veteran Organization operates a textbook re-use program where texts and support materials no longer accepted for buy-back in the bookstore are distributed free of charge to veterans for reference and background sources or use in preparation for future courses of study.
 They also distribute caps and gowns to graduating student veterans at no cost.